sCent02/Bike-Rental-shop/README.md

-# Building a Retail Data Pieline
+# Building a Retail Data Pipeline
 For Data Engineering portfolio purposes